fluentnumbers/obsidian-quartz/content/ML/CV/image retrieval.md

 -
 ## Sampling methods
 - Due to the way [[#Loss functions]] are constructed, sometimes gradients will be 0 with no update needed resulting in inefficient training
-- We want such sampling that the training is *hard*
+- We want such [[batching|sampling]] that the training is *hard*
 - For most sampling methods holds that bigger [[batch size]] allows more precise implementation of sampling method, resulting in better resulting metrics
 	- to combat this effect: [Cross-Batch Memory for Embedding Learning](https://arxiv.org/abs/1912.06798)
 ### Hard Positives and Hard Negatives
 - for a given anchor take positives which are far away
 - for a given anchor take positives which are as close as possible

 ### Semi-hard Negatives
+- taking too easy or too hard examples both make training go slow due to noisy or [[vanishing gradients]]
 - take negatives which are ==already== further away than positives from the anchor
 	- desired condition already satisfied, except for the effect of the $\alpha$ parameter
 ![[Pasted image 20250618155619.png|400]]

 ### Distance Weighted Sampling
 - advanced method to sample objects with different distances probabilistically
-	- inversely proportional to the probability of such distance: the more often two images are at this distance, the less we sample
+	- inversely proportional to the probability of such distance: the more often two images are at **this** distance, the less we sample objects at such distance
 ![[Pasted image 20250618155905.png|400]]

 ## Resources
 ### Datasets
 - [Stanford Online Products Dataset \| Papers With Code](https://paperswithcode.com/dataset/stanford-online-products)